 A urinary catheter is typically used to help people who cannot empty their bladder on their own.
 These thin, flexible tubes are used to drain urine and are often used for temporary bladder management or urinary retention management.
 The process of draining the bladder using an intermittent catheter is called catheterization.

 Intermittent urinary catheters can be inserted and removed as needed.
-Unlike other types of catheters, short-term catheters do not require a leg bag (which offers more comfort and freedom of movement).
-Intermittent catheters should be disposed of when the bladder has been emptied.
+Unlike other types of catheters, short-term catheters do not require a drainage bag (which offers more comfort and freedom of movement).
+These single-use catheters should be disposed of when the bladder has been emptied.

 Why Do I Need an Intermittent Catheter?